Black Friday and Cyber Monday (BFCM) have become consumer staples, with 51% of UK adults planning to spend during the Black Friday weekend.

 For brands, stock-outs mean lost customers and lost sales.
 According to Veeqo, 70% of consumers would buy from a competitor if the product they are looking for is out of stock in your shop.

-Faced with a peak of orders and shipments, define an optimal organization to avoid errors and delays in delivery.
-Indeed, it is very likely that you will spend your days preparing the packages and shipping them via La Poste or your carrier partner.
+Faced with a peak of orders and shipments, define an optimal organisation to avoid errors and delays in delivery.
+Indeed, it is very likely that you will spend your days preparing the packages and shipping them via Royal Mail or your carrier partner.

 Remember that 84% of buyers say they are unlikely to buy from a company again after a bad delivery experience.